11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 To combat camera shake, the Nikon 18-300mm f/3.5-6.3 features Nikon’s Vibration Reduction technology, which gives 4.0 stops of blur-free handheld shooting.

-Additionally, VR significantly benefits low-light situations and reduces your shutter speed without compromising sharpness.
+Additionally, VR significantly benefits low-light situations and reduces shutter speed without compromising sharpness.

 Superb image quality and consistency: